kenatiod/MUT/Understanding Machine Understanding.md

 Anh gave the thumbs up and said, "That's the spirit, CASPAR!
 Of course, we'll need to be thoughtful about how we integrate these various benchmarks into a coherent evaluation framework.
 We want to cover a lot of ground, but we also need to ensure that the tasks build upon and inform each other meaningfully."

 Bassam observed, "Perhaps we could structure it as a sort of cognitive decathlon, as you mentioned earlier Anh.
-We could have different sections focused on each key dimension, with a range of tasks that ramp up in difficulty and complexity.
+We could have different sections focused on each dimension, with a range of tasks that ramp up in difficulty and complexity.
 That way we can get a sense of CASPAR's baseline competencies as well as its ability to transfer knowledge and skills across domains."

 ![ Insert Fig. 5.5.4 -- portrait of robot decathlon](https://github.com/kenatiod/MUT/blob/main/Fig-5-5-4.png)